Skip to content

 Mitigation strategies:

-• Use 5 GHz band near VFDs and welding equipment (less interference than 2.4 GHz)
+• Use the 5 GHz band near VFDs and welding equipment (less interference than 2.4 GHz)

-• Use directional antennas to focus signal and reduce interference pickup
+• Use directional antennas to focus the signal and reduce interference pickup

 • Use shielded cables for Ethernet connections to access points